 Step #1: Ready Your Work Area

 Before proceeding with this process, make sure to prepare your workstation.
-You will need to sand the area and use certain chemicals.
-Thus, make sure to choose a well-ventilated space for this reason.
+Since you’ll be sanding and using chemicals, choose a well-ventilated area.
 For good measure, cover the area with a drop cloth to catch any drips and spills.

 Step #2: Ensure the Wood is Clean (For Old Woods)

-If you are working on old wood, ensure it’s clean, and remove contaminants found on the surface.
-Also, eliminate oil and grease before staining.
+If you’re working with older wood, take the time to ensure it’s clean and free of surface contaminants.
+Remove any oil or grease present on the wood.
 However, you can skip this step if you are working on new and bare wood.

 Step #3: Sand the Wood Using Coarse Sandpaper